tristanlee85/supportportal/README.md

  - Ability to save a reply as a draft from within the Submit button menu.
 The draft will be restored when you return to the ticket.
  - ~~Default the tickets grid to only show tickets assigned to you~~ Removed since this can be handled with filter sets
  - Auto-refresh and loadmask configurations for the main and mini ticket grid
+ - Display Status Detail color marker next to row in the mini ticket grid

 **Contributions:**